No subscriptions. One-time hardware purchase. You own the data.

 Refurbished hardware pricing changes with seller inventory and warranty terms.

-• Standard or refurbished x86 mini PC
+• Small refurbished mini PC

 • 16 GB RAM typical